Serving Midwest Aviation Since 1960

 Tom Lymburn|Jul 1, 2020

 I like to walk the field ahead of time.
 Early morning is best – time to drink in the atmosphere and savor, however briefly, the newly mown grass, listen to the birds that swoop low over the runway and get my old Rockports damp with dew.
 Snuggled next to Battle Lake, just outside the town of 875 or so, about 20 miles east of Fergus Falls, is the only grass field I've called airshows at in three decades of announcing.
-A bit under 2800 feet by 200 feet with hangars and a corn field on one side...
+A bit under 2800 feet by 200 feet with hangars and a corn field on one side a...
 Full story

 • July Mystery Airplane